Can Counting Calories Help Me to Lose Weight?

 If you’re not sure how many calories to consume per day, a registered UH dietitian can help.
 To make an appointment, call 216-844-1499.

 Amy Jamieson-Petonic, M.Ed., RDN, CSSD, LD is a registered dietitian nutritionist at University Hospitals Cleveland Medical Center.
-You can request an appointment with Jamieson-Petonic or any other healthcare professional online.
+You can request an appointment with Ms. Jamieson-Petonic or any University Hospitals healthcare professional online.